benders5e/benders5e/firebender.md

 As a firebender, Charisma is your primary attack ability:

-**Attack Bonus** = proficiency + Cha modifier
+**Attack Bonus** = Cha modifier + proficiency bonus

 **Damage Bonus** = Cha modifier

+**Bending DC** = 8 + Cha modifier + proficiency bonus

 The attack bonus is hereafter referred to as your firebending modifier.
+Unless otherwise specified, anytime a target is required to make a saving throw, it makes it against your bending DC.

 #### Bonus Attack
 Firebenders are fierce fighters.
 Anytime you use your action to make a firebending attack (basic or with a form), you may use your bonus action to make a basic firebending attack.
 You do not add your damage bonus to this attack.